OstapHEP/ostap/docs/index.rst

 To get started, first :ref:`install the skhep module <installation>` and then read the :ref:`main documentation <documentation>`.

-If there's a feature missing you'd like to see, you can :ref:`contribute to Ostap<contributing>` or check out the :ref:`list of affiliated packages <affiliations>`
+If there's a feature missing you'd like to see, you can :ref:`contribute to Ostap<contributing>`

 ..
 Here's some maths: :math:`\decay{D^{0}}{h^{+}h^{-}}`, and :math:`\pT` and :math:`x`.